+The inner Director is replaced by an external author, director or choreographer.
 The Person is important in the creative process, but less so during the performance since there is conventionally no interaction with the audience, no risk-taking (unlike buses in the street, the swords and poison on stage are not lethal).
 There is also a clear division between the stage and the off-stage area which means the Person can be left waiting in backstage while the Character performs.